4.3.1

 Error 4.2.2 means a specific recipient's mailbox is over its individual storage quota, while 4.3.1 means the entire mail server system has insufficient resources.
 With 4.2.2, other users on the same server can still receive email, but with 4.3.1, the server cannot accept mail for anyone.
 Both are temporary errors, but 4.3.1 requires server administrator intervention while 4.2.2 can be resolved by the individual user.

-As a sender, you cannot fix this error -- it requires action by the recipient's mail server administrator.
+As a sender, you cannot fix this error; it requires action by the recipient's mail server administrator.
 Your sending server will automatically retry delivery for several days.
 If the message is urgent, contact the recipient through an alternative channel.
 For administrators receiving this error on their own server, free disk space immediately, check that the transport queue partition has at least 4 GB available (for Microsoft Exchange), and set up automated cleanup of old logs, queue files, and transient data.